 There will be three problem sets, due on scheduled dates throughout the quarter.
 You are encouraged to work on the problems with your classmates.
-Your teaching assistants Kristy Buzard, Aaron Schroeder and Albert Yoon will hold sections over the course of the quarter to help you approach the problems.
-Your solutions to the problem sets will be checked (check/no check) and your performance on them will be a part of the final grade.
-Problem sets have to be handed in before 12:30p on the due date.
+Your teaching assistants Martin Tobal and Irina Zhecheva will hold sections over the course of the quarter to help you solve the problems, and you can receive assistance during any of the scheduled office hours.
+Your solutions to the problem sets will be checked by question (check/no check) and your performance on them will be a part of the final grade.
+Problem sets have to be handed in on paper before 12:30p on the due date.
 You may bring them to class and hand them in before class begins.

 Problem sets 1 through 3 will contain five exam-like but more elaborate questions, each counting three points.
-Problem set 3 will have one essay question in addition, counting five points.
+Problem set 3 will have one open question in addition, counting five points.